smathot/pythontutorials/content/pages/basic/modules.md

 <div hidden class="solution_output">abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ</div>
 </div>

 You can also selectively import the `choice()` function.
-The downside of this way of importing is that we cannot easily tell anymore that `choice()` is part of the `random` module.
+The downside of this way of importing is that you cannot easily tell anymore that `choice()` is part of the `random` module.

 ```python